JADU-developer/JADU-developer/README.md

 - 👋 Hi, I’m @JADU-developer
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Unity and C# for Unity
+- 🌱 I’m currently learning Unity and C#,
 - 💞️ I’m looking to collaborate on a Game Project
 - 📫 You can Reach By mailing on JADU.GameStudio@gmail.com
 - 😄 Pronouns: Him